Auburger/Overture-Assembler/README.md

 Anyway, some of the levels after you build the computer (called the OVERTURE instruction set architecture in-game!) have you program it using a given assembly language.
 I thought it would be a fun idea to make an assembler for this language, converting it to the actual 8-bit binary instructions used by my in-game computer.

+To use this assembler, call the assemble function on a list of commands (as strings).
+You should see a list of 8-bit binary numbers corresponding to the assembly program.
+Some test examples are given in the source.

-If you like the game and have somehow found this page, feel free to clone the repo and play around! :D
+If you like the game and have somehow found this page, (or have never heard of this game and are still intrigued) feel free to clone the repo and play around! :D